alice-lyn/BIMM143-class15/README.md

 # BIMM143_github

-My classwork for BIMM143 SP24
+My classwork for BIMM143/Bioinformatics SP24 at UCSD.